mos-polytech/homework-template/README.md

 ## How to submit a homework

 1. Create a fork of this repository
+1.1 If fork already exists, [sync](https://help.github.com/articles/syncing-a-fork/) it 1.2 If you have any approved pull-requests, merge them into `master`
 2. Create a new brunch named `feature-homework-${NUMBER}` (this number should equal to the homework's number)
 3. Register on [`travis`](https://travis-ci.org/)
 4. [Enable](https://docs.travis-ci.com/user/getting-started/) your repo on `travis`